Saivinay24/trending-searches-analysis/README.md

 # WSMA Lab: Trending Searches Analysis

-This project is a lab assignment for a Web and Social Media Analytics (WSMA) course.
-It involves the analysis of a dataset (`trending_searches_in_us.csv`) containing trending Google search queries from the United States.
+This project involves the analysis of a dataset (`trending_searches_in_us.csv`) containing trending Google search queries from the United States.

 ## Project Objective